 How do you fix something this broken?

 From poor project documents to unrealistic budgets and schedules to weak management and processes, there is always enough risk with any project to derail your best-laid plans.
-Digital construction services provide a much-needed answer to the problem and can deliver effective solutions to questions of risk.
+Digital construction technology and services provide a much-needed answer to the problem and can deliver effective solutions to questions of risk.

 Reducing Risk Through Visualization